Prisons - What happens while I am in prison

 Can my visitor bring children with them?

 Children can visit.
 You should ask staff how many children could come.
 Most prisons will have toys and possibly a crèche for younger children.

-Staff will understand that prison visits can be very difficult.
-Prison staff, the local council or a charity such as PACT (Prison Advice and Care Trust) run visitors’ centres.
-The staff can give information and advice to family and friends, on issues such as prison life and family issues.
+There may be a visitors’ centre at the prison.
+The staff can give information and advice to family and friends, such as prison life and family issues.

-You may want to check with the prison what you and your visitors can and cannot do.
-For example, some prisons do not allow anything to be passed between you and visitors or don’t allow you to touch each other.
+You may want to check with the prison what you and your visitors can and can’t do.
+For example, some prisons don’t allow anything to be passed between you and visitors or don’t allow you to touch each other.

 Information for families and friends

 It can be difficult if you have a friend or relative in prison.
 It will affect people differently.
 Some people may be angry, upset or feel ashamed and worried.

 If you are worried about your friend or relative’s mental health, you can use our sample letter below to write to the prison.

 The Prisoners’ Families Helpline provides advice and information to families of prisoners.
 You can find their details in the useful contacts below.